 6. Dual Textures

 Brick walls are common features in lofts, camps, and other unique styles of home.
-Where they end however, a plain drywall often leaves the room feeling a little flat.
+Where they end, however, plain drywall often leaves the room feeling a little flat.
 This room solves that problem by using a honed stone accent wall butted right up against the brick.

 The dual textures of the two materials add even more interest to the room, while the light and dark tones add to the color scheme.